Drawing Posture is essential.

 - Causes a skewed perspective.

-1. One arm “fencing off” the work zone – BAD POSTURE
+BAD POSTURE 1.
+One arm “fencing off” the drawing zone – BAD POSTURE

 Try it yourself: